Corners and simpliciality in oriented matroids and partial cubes: Mandel's OMs and Euclideanness

 \begin{thm}[\cite{Man-82}] If an OM $G$ is Mandel, then it has a simplicial vertex. \end{thm}

-As stated in the introduction, Mandel~\cite[Conjecture 8]{Man-82} conjectured that every OM is Mandel as a ``wishful thinking statement'', since with Theorem~\ref{thm:mandel} it would imply the conjecture of Las Vergnas (Conjecture~\ref{conj:lasvergnas}).
-In the following we use the ideas from \cite{Man-82} to improve Theorem~\ref{thm:mandel} to such an extent, that we can disprove Conjecture \ref{conj:mandel}.
+In the following we go along the lines of Mandel's proof of Theorem~\ref{thm:mandel} from \cite{Man-82} while refining it to such an extent, that we can disprove Conjecture \ref{conj:mandel}.
+In particular, we use a stricter version of the induction in the proof to obtain $\Theta$-Las Vergnas properties of Mandel OMs.

-We shall repeatedly use the following fact, that can be easily seen through the topological representation of OMs but is a bit less trivial in the graph view.
+We shall repeatedly use the following fact, that is trivial with the covectors definition of OMs but is a bit more complicated to prove in the graph view.
 Nevertheless, it was also proved with graphs in \cite[Lemma 6.2]{Kna-17}.

-\begin{lem} Let $G, G'$ be COMs such that $G$ is an expansion of $G'$.
-Then for every antipodal subgraph $A'$ of $G'$ the expansion restricted to $A'$ is either an OM expansion or a peripheral expansion.
-In particular, there exists an antipodal subgraph $A$ of $G$ that contracts to $A'$. \end{lem}
+\begin{obs} Let $G, G'$ be OMs such that $G'$ is an OM deletion (i.e.~a partial cube contraction) of $G$, with respect to an element $e$ (a $\Theta$-class $E_e$).
+Then for every cocircuit $X'$ of $G'$ there exists a cocircuit $X$ in $G$, such that $X_f=X'_f$ for all $f\neq e$.
+In graph theoretical view, there exists a maximal antipodal subgraph of $G$ that contracts to the maximal antipodal subgraph corresponding to $X'$.
+The same holds for COMs. \end{obs}

-The following is a characterization of simplicial vertices in an OM, that can be found in~\cite[Proposition 5]{Man-82} and~\cite[Proposition 1.4]{lv-80}.
-We provide a formulation in terms of the tope graph.
+The following is a characterization of simplicial vertices in an OM, that can be found in~\cite[Proposition 5, page 320]{Man-82} and~\cite[Proposition 1.4]{lv-80}.
+We provide a slightly different formulation together with a formulation in terms of the tope graph.
 Recall that in an OM $G$ a vertex $v$ is simplicial if the degree of $v$ coincides with the rank of $G$.
+Also recall, that by definition $G$ is $\Theta$-Las Vergnas if for every $\Theta$-class $E_e$ of $G$, there exists a simplicial vertex incident with $E_e$.
+In terms of the covectors description, this means that for every element $e$ there exists a simplicial tope $X$ and a covector $Y$ with $Y\prec X$ such that $Y_e = 0$.
+We will say that $X$ is \emph{incident} with $e$.